cds-snc/covid-alert-portal/README.md

 #### 1. Database migrations

-By default the Django will create an SQLite database, but we use Postgres in production.
+By default the Django creates an SQLite database, but we use Postgres in production.

 If a `DATABASE_URL` environment variable exists, it will set all the connection parameters at the same time.